leishmaniapp/srvplex/README.md

 # 🧮 Golang SrvPlex
-> Created for the Leishmaniapp Cloud project
+> Created for the LeishmaniappCloudServicesV2 project

 Server multiplexer with gRPC support used to allow multiple servers to run and stop concurrently in the same Go program